 - Chase Sapphire Preferred Card lets you earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-In addition you get 5000 points for adding a no annual fee authorized user and making a purchase within the same time period.

 The card earns two points on travel and dining at restaurants and 1 point per dollar spent on all other purchases worldwide.
 The card has an introductory Annual Fee of $0 the first year, then $95.
 I suggest it as the number on card to get started with in miles and points.
 Get Sapphire Reserve later, perhaps, the card’s annual fee makes this the one to get first.

 American Express points transfer to Aeroplan or to Virgin Atlantic.
 And Citibank points transfer to Virgin Atlantic as well.